 Roosevelt was far more trusting of Stalin and instead focused more on what he thought would end the war as quickly as possible.
 He downplayed the Soviet post-war threat, especially as Stalin showed interest in supporting Roosevelt’s post-war aim of the United Nations.

-The Results of the 1943 Tehran Conference
+The Primary Outcome of the 1943 Tehran Conference

 The conference itself initiated a roughly eighteen month period of intense positive collaboration between the three Allied nations.
 This collaboration was essential as the three nations came closer to defeating Germany, after which post-war order in Europe would be crucial.2